20234 - POPULATION DYNAMICS AND ECONOMICS

 Go to class group/s: 31

 There are no specific prerequisites for this course, though it is helpful to have a decent knowledge of statistics, some experience of data management and use of statistical software packages.
-You will however be OK even if you do not have that background.

 The key themes of the course are:

 - Population structure and demographic processes (fertility, mortality, migration).

 - Family change: women's revolution, labor force participation and gender equality.